Azrael808/chef-tiddlywiki5/README.md

 ## Usage

-If you have Vagrant installed and configured locally, you should be able to run `vagrant up` to get a working installation.
+If you have Vagrant _and_ the ChefDK installed and configured locally, you should be able to run `vagrant up` to get a working installation.
 Override the attributes above to tweak the deployment.

 To include this cookbook in a Chef run, simply add the `tiddlywiki5::default` recipe to the run list.